Driver License Control Software

 Basically, this definition applies to all companies with company cars or a fleet of vehicles.
 In this case, according to the law, the managing directors or owners of a company are always first in charge of the fleet.
 The mere power of disposition is sufficient here to assume responsibility for any fault.

 If managers do not or cannot fulfill their responsibilities and the associated duties, duties of ownership must be passed on.

 You can use a contract to appoint a representative for the respective area of responsibility.
 As soon as the special representative approves the contract, he/she is now the owner of the fleet.

-Driving licence checks as the most important obligation for holders
+Driving license checks as the most important obligation for holders

-Probably the most important duty of a fleet manager, however, is to check the driving licence.
-Because as soon as an employee without a driving licence gets behind the wheel of a company car, it is the fleet manager to whom it falls back on.
-He can only not be legally prosecuted if he can prove that he has properly fulfilled his duty to check his driving licences; i.e. he has regularly checked the driving licences of his employees.
+Probably the most important duty of a fleet manager, however, is to check the driving license.
+Because as soon as an employee without a driving license gets behind the wheel of a company car, it is the fleet manager to whom it falls back on.
+He can only not be legally prosecuted if he can prove that he has properly fulfilled his duty to check his driving licenses; i.e. he has regularly checked the driving licenses of his employees.

 There is no legal definition of the regularity of these checks.
 However, first precedents of the courts have shown that a regular control in 6-month intervals is sufficient.

 It is important here that the documentation is complete and, at best, even stored in a central, digital location.
 In a decentralized organization, which is coordinated across several locations, the fleet manager can entrust the driver's license check to an employee on site.
 Monitoring and feeding into the database must in turn be carried out by the person responsible.